logo

 Projected Job Growth

-Radiologic technologist and technician employment in Mississippi is projected to grow by 6.2% through the decade ending in 2028.5 Rad techs have a stronger job outlook nationally, with a predicted 9% growth rate over the same time period.5 As of 2019, about 2,260 radiologic technologists and technicians were working in the state of Mississippi, earning a mean annual income of $47,660, according to the Bureau of Labor Statistics (BLS).6 The BLS reports that, as of 2019, Mississippi has the fourth-highest concentration of rad techs of any state in the country, with rad techs comprising two out of every 1,000 jobs.6 The BLS does not track occupational data for limited scope x-ray technicians.
-However, limited scope technicians typically earn less than fully-licensed radiologic technicians due to the lower educational requirements and work responsibilities.
-Rad techs can consider employment at one of the state’s many hospitals, including the University of Mississippi Medical Center, St. Dominic Hospital, Forrest General Hospital, or Singing River Gulfport Hospital.
-Prospective radiology technologists and technicians can also consider seeking employment at one of the state’s radiologic imaging centers, including Methodist Diagnostic Center in Southaven, Compass Imaging in Gulfport, Madison Radiological Group in Jackson, Premier Imaging LLC in Starkville, and the Imaging Center in Tupelo.
+Radiologic technologist and technician employment in Mississippi is projected to grow by 8.7% through the decade ending in 2030.5 Rad techs have a similar job outlook nationally, with a predicted 8.6% growth rate over the same time period.5 As of 2022, about 2,490 radiologic technologists and technicians were working in the state of Mississippi, earning an average annual income of $51,240, according to the Bureau of Labor Statistics (BLS).6 The BLS reports that, as of 2022, Mississippi had the third-highest concentration of rad techs of any state in the country, with rad techs comprising more than two out of every 1,000 jobs.6 The BLS does not track occupational data for limited-scope x-ray technicians.
+However, limited-scope technicians typically earn less than licensed radiologic technologists due to the lower educational requirements and work responsibilities.
+Rad techs can consider employment at one of the state’s many hospitals, including the University of Mississippi Medical Center, Franciscan Missionaries of Our Lady Health System, Forrest General Hospital, and Singing River Health System.
+Prospective radiology technologists and technicians can also consider seeking employment at one of the state’s radiologic imaging centers, including Jackson Healthcare, Compass Imaging, Madison Imaging, Premier Imaging LLC, and Open MRI.

 Mississippi Radiologic Technologist Salary by Metro Area